r3vn/easy_pwn/README.md

 # easy_pwn

-easy_pwn is a set of automated scripts designed to setup and run kali linux's chroot environment on Sailfish OS devices.
+easy_pwn is a set of automated scripts designed to setup and run kali linux's chroot environment on Sailfish OS devices.\
-It allows to run a full-kali desktop (xfce4) on Xwayland with touch screen support (even undercover mode works), without VNC or other ugly stuff behind.
+It allows to start kali desktop (xfce4) on Xwayland with touch screen support (even undercover mode works), without VNC or other ugly stuff behind.\
 Currently a rogue access point script is implemented, feel free to contribute.

 ## Usage